Tuesday, December 26, 2017

 Lord our God,

-we honour today St Stephen,
+we honor today St Stephen,

-the first martyr of your young Church.
+the first martyr of Your young Church.

 Make us good witnesses like him,

 people filled with faith and with the Holy Spirit,

 men and women who are full of fortitude,

 as we try to live the life of Jesus.

 Give us a great trust

 that we may live and die in Your hands